maddyflickinger/olympic-predictions/README.md

 # olympic-predictions
-Using exponential smoothing models, I predicted the winning times for the 2024 Olympic Games for all 26 individual swimming events.
+Using data from the 1948 - 2020 Olympic Games, I built time series models to predict the winning times for all individual swimming events at the upcoming 2024 competition.
+Challenges included having limited data and the impact of COVID-19 on the results of the 2020 competition.
+Based on my models, we can expect a fast summer of racing, with predictions indicating that 5 world records are likely to be broken across the events.